 In this case, we made measurements of the parts to be used, and then, under Sheila's guidance, assembled the model in 3D.
 That let us know for sure that the interference issues were solved, and also let her experiment with rotating and moving various parts, for artistic effect.
 This was a practical use for 3D, in advance of the actual artwork, and also serves as a reference for the engineers later.

-Scenes, Models, and Materials included on the DVD:
+Scenes, Models, and Materials included:

 - Exterior detailed model of the King Air B200